Toronto Catholic District School Board: History

-On April 2, 1953, the Metropolitan Separate School Board (Les Conseil des écoles catholiques du Grand Toronto), officially known as the Metropolitan Toronto Roman Catholic Separate School Board (MTRCSSB) was formed as the governing body of all publicly funded Roman Catholic schools in Toronto through the merger of several separate boards in Metro Toronto.
+On April 2, 1953, the Metropolitan Separate School Board (Les Conseil des écoles catholiques du Grand Toronto), officially known as the Metropolitan Toronto Roman Catholic Separate School Board (MTRCSSB) was formed as the governing body of all publicly funded.
+Roman Catholic schools in Toronto through the merger of several separate boards in Metro Toronto.
 The merger was passed through Bill 37, the Metropolitan Separate School Board Act.

-At its peak, the board operated 185 anglophone and 6 francophone elementary schools and 41 anglophone and 1 francophone secondary schools as of 1990 with 100,000 students attended all MSSB schools.
+At its peak in 1990, the board operated 185 anglophone and six francophone elementary schools and 41 anglophone and one francophone secondary schools with 100,000 total students.
 The MSSB took over seven high schools transferred from the Metropolitan Toronto School Board (MTSB) in 1988, with one of them being a francophone Catholic high school, the institution that has been lost since 1968.
 The MSSB was the largest school board in Canada at the time.

 In 1997, as a result of Bill 104, the Fewer School Boards Act, the boards were reorganized resulting in the separation of English and French language schools.
 The MSSB became known as English-language Separate District School Board No. 40 and renamed itself to the Toronto Catholic District School Board in 1999 while the former Section de langue française unit became part of the new French-language Separate District School Board No. 64 which later became Conseil scolaire de district catholique Centre-Sud.

 The board headquarters were located on Duke Street, then Jarvis Street, and the MSSB moved its operations in 1964 to 150 Laird Drive, the former headquarters of Durant Motors and later, Imperial Oil.
 In 1982, the board moved to its current administrative headquarters and offices on 80 Sheppard Avenue East.
 The school board also had the offices for Section de langue française on Drewry Avenue, opened in 1989 in the former Lewis S. Beattie Secondary School, though it has since been occupied by Conseil scolaire catholique MonAvenir as its administrative offices.